Business Licences

 City of Merritt

 Some business types are not eligible for an Inter-Community Licence.
-These include, but are not limited to, mobile restaurants, escort agencies, body rub services, and vehicles for hire (taxis, limousines, and buses).
+These include, but are not limited to, mobile restaurants, escort agencies, body rub services, vehicles for hire (taxis, limousines, and buses) and boat rental/charter activities.
 Exempt businesses require a business licence from each municipality in which they operate.

 *Please note that if your business operates within Westbank First Nation (WFN) jurisdiction you will still require a business licence from their office, as WFN is not a participant in the Inter-Community Business Licence Program.